Find Affordable College Courses

 $51,360 Average Tuition & Fees

 Hofstra University did quite well in this year’s ranking of the best value schools for medicine students.
 It came in at #10 on the list.
-Located in the large suburb of Hempstead, Hofstra is a private not-for-profit school with a large student population.
+Located in the large suburb of Hempstead, Hofstra is a private not-for-profit school with a fairly large student population.

 Best Value Medicine Colleges in the Middle Atlantic Region